Luberski/Virtual_Python_School/README.md

 ### Updating

-> If you add a new db model you have to add new import in [Back-End/alembic/env.py](Back-End/alembic/env.py) as well then you can run:
+> If you add a new db model you have to add new import in [Back-End/alembic/env.py](Back-End/alembic/env.py) then you can run:

 ```bash
 alembic revision --autogenerate -m "new changes"